-A state-of-the art array design can contain more than 67 000 junctions on a two-layer structure with 16 junctions in the smallest segment [4].
-Table 1 shows the construction of the programmable Josephson junction array used in the NIST volt dissemination system.
+A state-of-the art array design can contain more than 67 000 junctions on a two-layer structure with 16 junctions in the smallest segment.
+[4] Table 1 shows the construction of the programmable Josephson junction array used in the NIST volt dissemination system.
 By programming a combination of segments and their bias currents, a stable voltage up to 2.6 V can be generated.

 For a DVM voltage-ratio calibration, one of the voltage inputs to the DVM is the 10 V output from a Zener standard which is calibrated against the NIST 10V JVS system.
-The nominal voltages of the second voltage source to the DVM range from 5 mV to 100 mV, usually in a sequence of 5 mV, 10 mV, 20 mV, 30 mV, 40 mV, 50 mV, 70 mV and 100 mV.
+The nominal voltages of the second voltage source to the DVM range from 5 mV to 100 mV, usually in a sequence of 5 mV, 10 mV, 20 mV, 30 mV, 40 mV, 50 mV, 70 mV, and 100 mV.
 These voltages can be obtained from the PJVS with a combination of different segments of the array.
-Table 2 shows the bias status of each segment of the total 13 segments, where each digit represents a segment.
+Table 2 shows the bias status of each segment.
 The 1st digit of the series represents the bias status of the 1st segment and the last digit represents the bias status of the 1st segment.
-There are three different bias states: 0, n and p, where 0 denotes that the segment is not selected or zero current biased, n denotes that the segment is negatively biased, and p denotes that the segment is positively biased.
+There are three different bias states: 0, n, and p, where 0 denotes that the segment is negatively biased, and p denotes that the segment is positively biased.